-Building solutions for high availability using Availability Zones
+Build solutions for high availability using availability zones

-For additional information on Availability Zones, including service support by region and pricing, refer to What are Availability Zones in Azure? in Microsoft Azure Documentation.
+For additional information on availability zones, including service support by region and pricing, see What are availability zones in Azure?.

 Delivering reliability in Azure